ambitus/linux-containers/examples/express-gateway/README.md

 > Express Gateway is an API Gateway that sits at the heart of any microservices architecture, regardless of what language or platform you're using.
 Express Gateway secures your microservices and exposes them through APIs using Node.js, ExpressJS and Express middleware.
 Developing microservices, orchestrating and managing them now can be done insanely fast all on one seamless platform without having to introduce additional infrastructure.

-express-gateway is freely available from docker hub and supports the IBM Z architecture:
+'express-gateway' is the name of the container image that is freely available from docker hub, and supports the IBM Z architecture:

 ![express-gateway in the Docker Official Images registry](images/express-gateway-on-dockerhub.png)

-## Get started: Login to ZCX
+## Get started

 Start off by logging into the ZCX appliance using your 'ssh' client of choice: